libbyshoop/csinparallel/modules/Phoenix++MR/source/MRIntro/MRIntro.rst

 programmer must consider many factors that have nothing to do with problem he or she is trying to parallelize.
 For example, to implement a program in Pthreads, a programmer must physically allocate, create and join any threads they want to use.
-The programmer must also be aware data races, and use synchronization constructs as necessary.
+The programmer must also be aware of data races, and use synchronization constructs as necessary.

 This is not unique to Pthreads.
 In MPI for example, you have to explicitly